 PV is a clonal disorder involving a multipotent hematopoietic progenitor cell in which phenotypically normal red cells, granulocytes, and platelets accumulate in the absence of a recognizable physiologic stimulus.
 The most common of the chronic myeloproliferative disorders, PV occurs in 2 per 100,000 persons, sparing no adult age group and increasing with age to rates as high as 18/100,000.
 Familial transmission occurs but is infrequent and women predominate among sporadic cases.

 The etiology of PV is unknown.
-Although nonrandom chromosome abnormalities such as 20q and trisomy 8 and 9 have been documented ...
+Although nonrandom chromosome abnormalities such as 20q and trisomy 8 and 9 have been documented in up ...